jgarber623/refresh-dc.org/src/events/_posts/2013-09-19-practical-ways-to-make-your-website-accessible.md

 - Should you validate your pages?
 - Should you use semantic HTML?
 - Is "skip" navigation helpful?
-- Do color and contrast improve your website’s readability?
+- Do color and contrast improve your website's readability?
 - Do you really need both hover and focus on your links?
 - Are "click here" and "read more" links easy to understand?
 What about when someone reads them out of context?
 - Are headings (h1, h2, h3, etc.) an easy way to navigate a website?
 - What does it take to make an accessible form?
-- Can ARIA landmark roles, like “banner”, improve a website’s accessibility?
+- Can ARIA landmark roles, like "banner," improve a website's accessibility?